-Revolut and Monzo both offer two of the top digital-first bank accounts in the UK.
+Revolut and Monzo both offer two of the top digital-first business bank accounts in the UK.

 Both offer a range of financial services, including business accounts, prepaid cards, and budgeting tools.